 Apple and Dried Cherry Jam

-- Combine the flour, sugar and salt in a bowl and whisk to combine.
-Pour the flour mixture into the bowl of food processor with a metal blade.
+- Place the flour, sugar and salt in the food processor and process for about 10 seconds to combine.
 Cut the cream cheese and butter into chunks and add them to the food processor.
-Pulse until the dough resembles small pebbles, 16-20 pulses.
+Pulse until the dough resembles small pebbles, about 25-35 pulses.

 Rugelach Sugar Filling